 There are also local bakeries such as the award-winning Rosebery Bakehouse and great locally owned cafes such as the Coffee Shack in Strahan.

 With as many free as paid, you can visit the region and pay for food, accommodation and transport and still be able to experience the area.
-We recommended participating in at least one paid activity, as the West is isolated and some of the best locations are only accessible via boat, plane, 4x4 car or bike, or a steam train.
+We recommended participating in at least one paid activity, as the West is isolated and some of the best locations are only accessible via boat, plane, 4x4 car or bike, or steam train.

 Did you know that Ocean Beach: Strahan, on Tasmania's West Coast is actually a road?
 Up until the 1970s, local drovers moved cattle from towns like Corrina, Trial Harbour and Henty, to stockyards in Strahan.
 You can still find remnants of these yards out near the Macquarie Heads Camp Grounds.
-Today, the majority of traffic comprises of little feet, birds, quad bikes and the odd ute.
+Today, the majority of traffic comprises little feet, birds, quad bikes and the odd ute.

 The Gordon River

 One of the biggest dune deposits in the southern hemisphere, Henty dunes span over 15 km along the west coast, and feature dunes up to 30 meters high.
 Moving inland around 1 metre every year, the Dunes are one of Tassie's great ecological wonders, with many past secrets revealed by the shifting sands every year.
 You'll need to climb up into the Dunes from the main picnic area to see Ocean Beach.
-A fantastic spot for sand boarding or tobogganing, walking or touring on 4-wheeler.
+A fantastic spot for sandboarding or tobogganing, walking or touring on a 4-wheeler.
 20-minute and toboggans can be hired from a number of Strahan accommodation venues.
 The start is located 14 km out of Strahan, on the Zeehan road (Henty Road).
 There are no toilets, water or BBQ facilities on site, so all items need to be taken in with you.
-Be sure to take water and a raincoat, and let someone know your planning on walking through the Dunes if going further than the main sand boarding area. ⠀
+Be sure to take water and a raincoat, and let someone know you planning on walking through the Dunes if going further than the main sand boarding area. ⠀

 Our the favourite West Coast walk.
 Having done it as a tour guide easily over 100 times, even then, the beauty never failed to amaze.
 The track follows the banks of the Bird and Fysh Rivers down into Kelly Basin as the bottom end of Macquarie Harbour.
-Its what remains of the old railway bed of North Lyell; put in at the same time as the famous ABT railway as a rival.
-As you turn off onto the Bird River Road, you'll notice the road closes in.
+It's what remains of the old railway bed of North Lyell; put in at the same time as the famous ABT railway as a rival.
+As you turn off onto Bird River Road, you'll notice the road closes in.
 Ferns hang from overhead and the rainforest becomes dark and dense.
 It's enchanting and very beautiful.
-Its a short drive to the Bird River Bridge, where the 7.5km walk begins to the old port town of Pillinger at Kelly Basin.
+It's a short drive to the Bird River Bridge, where the 7.5km walk begins to the old port town of Pillinger at Kelly Basin.
 The grade is easy going but there are lots of trip hazards and the track gets very narrow and steep in a few places.
 You also have to walk back.
-Its worth it though, especially if you have older children or those who are experienced walkers.
+It's worth it though, especially if you have older children or those who are experienced walkers.
 Old mining relics can be found along the way, as can Tasmanian Devils, Wombats, Azure Kingfishers and Pink Robins.

 West Coast Wilderness Railway

 Departing from Queenstown or Strahan, ride the West Coast Wilderness Railway.
-Original ABT steam locomotives traverse some of the rugged terrain in the southern hemisphere, on some of the steepest railway grades.
+Original ABT steam locomotives traverse some of the rugged terrains in the southern hemisphere, on some of the steepest railway grades.
 Perfect for a family day out, with three railway journeys to choose from, the company offers great family packages, some including food, some not.
 All tours include guided commentary and station 4-hour with experiences for kids included.
 Click here for more information West Coast Wilderness Railway

 The Ship That Never Was